antoine-anthony-wt/Doc2Bot/README.md

 ## Setup:

 1. Clone the repository.
 2. Install required dependencies from `requirements.txt`.
+You can do so using `pip install -r 'requirements.txt'`.
 3. Set up environment variables for OpenAI and ChromaDB in a `.env` file.
 4. Run `chatbot.py` and follow the prompts.